trntv/apis-list/README.md

 - [PrexView](https://github.com/apis-list/apis-list/blob/main/apis/prexview/prexview.md) - Transform your data from XML or JSON to high quality, beautiful and readable documents in PDF, HTML, PNG or JPG
  ### IoT & Home Automation
 - [Ably](https://github.com/apis-list/apis-list/blob/main/apis/ably/ably.md) - API for making cross-protocol realtime communication between devices easy
-- [Cloud Wallet](https://github.com/apis-list/apis-list/blob/main/apis/cloud-wallet/cloud-wallet.md) - This is a default index page for a new domain
+- [Cloud Wallet](https://github.com/apis-list/apis-list/blob/main/apis/cloud-wallet/cloud-wallet.md) - Cloud Wallet enables closed-loop payments between IoT devices and facilitates IoT adoption worldwide
 - [Cloudpronouncer](https://github.com/apis-list/apis-list/blob/main/apis/cloudpronouncer/cloudpronouncer.md) - Text To Speech API - CloudPronouncer (tts online or tts reader) is a cross browsers REST API supporting now  255  Standard and Premium Voices in 42  languages including variants (the list is growing in time) and it may be used by any device that can connect to Internet and send the POST requests to our API as instructed in this website: smartphones, tablets, laptops, PC Desktops, other smart devices
 - [Google Cloud IoT solutions](https://github.com/apis-list/apis-list/blob/main/apis/google-cloud-iot-solutions/google-cloud-iot-solutions.md) - Unlock insights from your global device network with an intelligent IoT platform whose scalable, fully managed integration lets you connect, store, and analyze data at the edge and in the cloud
 - [Houndify](https://github.com/apis-list/apis-list/blob/main/apis/houndify/houndify.md) - The Houndify Voice AI platform helps brands build voice user interfaces that enhance brand identity and retain data ownership and customer relationships